 The soundtrack album opens, as the film does, with a wonderful performance of the Welsh traditional lullaby, Suo Gan.
 It introduces us to Jamie, the film’s young protagonist, played by a very young Christian Bale.
 He was a revelation in this film.
 He traces the narrative of a child’s loss of innocence during the second World War, time which included an incarceration in a Japanese prisoner of war camp, with devastating skill.
 And the music for me is absolutely bound up in this searing account.
 The music is at times innocent and playful, at other times, almost hymn-like in it’s purity, and elsewhere it is heart-wrenchingly powerful – John Williams commanding the orchestral and choral forces at his disposal with the mastery of a magician.

 Here is Suo Gan.
 It’s fitting that it is a lullaby.
 It soothes us into a false sense of security, painting a picture of decadent Western opulence.
-It’s as if a chunk of middle England has been lifted into the air and plonked in the middle of Shanghai.
+It’s as if a chunk of middle England (or Wales) has been lifted into the air and plonked in the middle of Shanghai.
 And we will soon see that it is completely false.

-The original soundtrack album mixes the chronology of the film up, as well as mixing some tracks from different parts of the film into single tracks, which can make it difficult to discuss it in the context of the film itself, but I will so when I can.
+The original soundtrack album mixes the chronology of the film up, as well as mixing some tracks from different parts of the film into single tracks, which can make it difficult to discuss it in the context of the film itself, but I will do so when I can.
 And with that in mind, the next piece I want to share is “Imaginary Air Battle”.
 It’s an opportunity for Williams to compose music once again to suggest flight.
-This piece has something about which suggests paper airplanes, which again is fitting, as Jamie is sitting in the cockpit of a plane which has been shot down, and so the entire battle is taking place in his imagination.
+This piece has something about it which suggests paper airplanes, which again is fitting, as Jamie is sitting in the cockpit of a plane which has been shot down.
+Hence the entire battle is taking place in his imagination.
 It’s a wonderful example of interplay between the different orchestral sections, with the thrilling addition of a boys chorus.
 It’s a wonderful sound, capturing the innocence of the young lad, but hinting at events to come.

 I’m jumping ahead now to a piece called “Cadillac of the Skies”, which in some ways is the grown up expression of “Imaginary Air Battle”.
 It features many of the same timbres – boys choir, soaring strings, but it brings a much more mature and devastating sensibility to them.
 It has always been one of my favourite pieces, not just of this film, but in John William’s entire ouvre.
 Listen to the way it builds up, and then fades away into something which is detached, atonal, cold.
 The section towards the end, with two groups of boys singing in counterpart is spine-tingling.
 It’s deceptively simple, and points to some of the ideas which Williams would explore some 14 years later in “AI Artifical Intelligence”.